-Here is what John L. Walters, Guardian, 20/02/2004 said while browsing the Double CD with all the nominees songs:
+Here is what John L. Walters, Guardian, 20/02/2004 said while browsing the double CD with all the nominees songs:

 "Fortunately, the random nature of awards compilation like this provides the opportunity to browse and skip and fall headlong for something you've never heard before.
 In my case, the "blind date" artist is Tamara Obrovac.
 Cansoneita (A Small Song) performed by Obrovac with the Transhistria Ensemble, is a floating, beguiling track, with spacious drumming, tuneful accordion and a delicious lead vocal by Obrovac."

-She published 8 author CDs: "Triade", 1996; "Ulika", 1998; "Transhistria", 2001; "Sve pasiva" / "Everything fades away", 2003; "Daleko je" / "Is faraway", 2005; "Neću više jazz kantati" / "I won't sing jazz any more", 2009, "Madirosa", 2011, in colaboration with string quartet Epoque, and "Ulika revival" 2014, with reinterpretatiions of the compositions from CD "Ulika", dedicated to her grandmother); "Canto amoroso", 2016; "Live @ ZKM" (her first double live album recorded on a concert in Zagreb Youth Theatre), 2018; "TransAdriaticum", 2019., "Villa Idola", 2020. (in collaboration with Croatian Radiotelevision Jazz Orchestra).
+She published 12 author CDs: "Triade", 1996; "Ulika", 1998; "Transhistria", 2001; "Sve pasiva" / "Everything fades away", 2003; "Daleko je" / "Is faraway", 2005; "Neću više jazz kantati" / "I won't sing jazz any more", 2009; "Madirosa", 2011 (in colaboration with string quartet Epoque); "Ulika revival", 2014 (with reinterpretations of the compositions from CD "Ulika", dedicated to her grandmother); "Canto amoroso", 2016; "Live @ ZKM" (her first double live album recorded on a concert in Zagreb Youth Theatre), 2018; "TransAdriaticum", 2019., "Villa Idola", 2020. (in collaboration with Croatian Radiotelevision Jazz Orchestra).

 Through her albums, Tamara profiles her own auctorial approach and creates a unique artistic form which, inspired by the Istrian and broader Mediterranean tradition, establishes "the personal poetics of the author".